-While I have always been relatively active and generally healthy, I can honestly say that as a guy in my mid-30s my health was never a true priority.
-Over the years I have run a bunch of half marathons, competed in triathlons, completed obstacle course races, and even taken part in some adult football and softball leagues.
-At times my weight has been solid and my running times somewhat admirable, but this was often in spite of my overall choices which includes loads of sweet baked goods, a job that has me in front of a screen all day, post workout beers and burgers and everything else that gets justified as a generally active person.
+While I have always been active and generally healthy, I can honestly say that as a guy in my mid-30s my health was never a top priority.
+Over the years I have run half marathons, competed in triathlons, completed obstacle course races, and even taken part in some adult football, softball leagues, tennis, skiing, and more.
+At times my weight has been lower, but this was often in spite of my overall choices which includes baked goods, a job that has me in front of a screen all day, post workout beers and burgers and everything else that gets justified as an active person.

-During Covid, after three months of working from home and a few quarantine beards, I finally decided to start taking things seriously.
-I know the things that I should be doing, and decided to start as people always suggested by logging all my food.
+During 2020 I decided to start taking things seriously, knowing that my weight and overall health needed to become a priority.
+This site covers insights form all the tools, apps, and gadgets tried along the way.
+I know the things that I should be doing, and decided to start as people suggested by logging all my food.

 Without knowing where to start I downloaded a few different apps.
-The first was Noom, which I used for a bit, but within a day someone suggested MyFitnessPal.
-Scanning barcodes and taking a few minutes after each meal to mark things down seemed helpful.
-More impactful was the feeling that, late in the evening, the process of logging a couple beers, most of the leftover banana bread, and a few spoonfuls of peanut butter would create some sort of guilt.
+The first was Noom, which I used for a bit, but within a few days switched to MyFitnessPal.
+Scanning barcodes after each meal to mark things down was helpful.
+MyFitnessPal for weight loss is a great option, but it also works just to get more insight into a diet and creating good habits.
+There are some issues with MyFitnessPal calorie accuracy, but overall it is a solid source.
+More impactful was the feeling of guilt that came with late night logging a couple beers, leftover banana bread, or snacks.

-Of course to get a sense of how this would affect me I also went online and bought a new scale so that I could monitor my weight.
-Being a bit of a tech nerd, I picked one that also tracked BMI, calculated body fat percentage, and was connected to wifi so that it automatically tied back to an app.
-Having done that, I picked up a blood pressure cuff from the same company.
+Once tracking I knew I needed a MyfitnessPal scale.
+Being a bit of a tech nerd the Withings Body+ scale that also tracked BMI and calculated body fat percentage, was the top choice.
+Because there is more than just a scale, I also picked up a blood pressure cuff as well.
 The connected nature of it meant again that any time I would take a reading it would be logged to my phone and I would have a central dashboard.
+This all helped

-Though these things set me back a few dollars, the benefit was that I had a fully loaded Flexible Savings Account (FSA) through work and a bunch of these items are covered.
-This meant that I was able to submit the receipts and get reimbursed, albeit through a tax free account that I funded, for each of the tracking items.
+Though these things set me back a few dollars I had a fully loaded Flexible Savings Account (FSA) and a bunch of these items are covered.
 I also discovered that some of the more popular genetic tests, as well as food sensitivity tests were covered in an FSA.
-Quickly I went online to find one in order to understand if I had an undiscovered aversion to a particular food, or a genetic likelihood of any health issues that I should be talking to my doctor about.

 A few weeks went by and the first 10 pounds fell off easily.
 My new doctor even reached out via the app, having seen my logged weights since everything was linked, with encouragement and a reminder to be aware of an overly aggressive weight loss schedule.
-The logging cut out the late night snacks and also encouraged me to get to bed earlier, although I did eventually increase my calorie intake during other meals.
-The lack of late night heavy snacking had the added benefit of making me feel lighter and more rested, an amazing own two punch to helping overall health.
-And of course seeing these types of results encouraged me to start learning more.
-From the tracking I was able to tell that my protein intake was lower than recommended if I wanted to be building muscle while losing weight.
+The logging cut out the late night snacks and also encouraged me to get to bed earlier.
+The lack of late night heavy snacking had the added benefit of making me feel lighter and more rested.
+This led to asking, “How can I track my sleep?” and using the Amazon Halo and Apple Watch for sleep tracking.